-A researcher whose name is well-known in this field recently said to me in a private email:
+A researcher, whose name is well-known in this field, recently said to me in a private email:

 ‘I have rather gone off 'meta-analysis' as it is mostly selective/rubbish data in - spurious certainty or continuing uncertainty out, whatever the sophistication of the statistical methods.
-I include myself in this criticism by the way.’
+I include myself in this criticism by the way’.

-RCTs represent an atypical fraction of the real-world treatment population (8).
+RCTs represent an atypical fraction of the real-world treatment population (20).

 Methodology and heterogeneity

 But, as if all that was not enough, it is not valid to extrapolate from the averaged result of a non-homogeneous group (70), and then apply it to individuals not from that group, but who share a somewhat arbitrary descriptive similarity (a score on a rating scale).

 I defy anybody to produce even a skerrick of evidence that the group of patients, defined as MDD by DSM, is at all likely to represent a patho-physiologically homogenous group.